PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 status explicitly would be to put this logic into a script block and call it with the invocation operator (`&`).

-### Add "strict" native command option

-An additional value to the `$PSStrictNativeCommand` preference enum could treat creation of an `ErrorRecord` for native commands in the same way as this is treated elsewhere.
-Described here as a Boolean, could be considered as an enum to allow for future expansion.
-Possible values are:

-- `$false`: (the default) ignore non-zero exit codes.
-This is the same as existing PowerShell treatment of this case.
-- `$true`: Populate the error stream of the native command with an `ErrorRecord` associated with an `ExitException` exception.

 ### Modifying existing semantics to consider exit code and exit status

 The error will throw an exception, potentially terminating the execution, in the same situation as